-- Choosing among HappyCow’s growing list of vegan-friendly restaurants, mostly located in Tokyo and Kyoto, such as Ain Soph or T’s Tan.
+- Choosing among HappyCow’s growing list of vegan-friendly restaurants and cafés, mostly located in Tokyo and Kyoto, such as Ain Soph or T’s Tan Tan that serves vegan ramen for a local meal.
 Choose some locations ahead of time to plan a little of your day in the corresponding area.

 - Testing the local fast-food chain restaurants: Mos Burger offers a vegan burger, and Coco Curry now offers vegetarian curry meals.